IBATMANSINGH/voice-ai-admissions-counselor/README.md

 ---
 **A Note on Performance:** This agent is deployed entirely on free-tier services.
 As a result, you may experience a minor "cold start" latency on the first query if the agent has been idle.
 This is a known characteristic of the serverless architecture.
 Subsequent interactions will be significantly faster.

+Created With Vibes & ❤️ by Ankit Singh